 A Colorado sublease agreement allows an existing tenant to rent (or “sublet”) all or part of their rental property to another tenant (or “subtenant”), as long as the original lease doesn’t prohibit it.
-Subletting can be a good way to earn some extra income by bringing in a roommate or to ensure that your property remains occupied while you’re out of town for an extended period of time.
+Subletting can be a good way to earn some extra income by bringing in a roommate or ensuring that your property remains occupied while you’re out of town for an extended period.

 How to Write a Colorado Sublease Agreement

-All tenants in Colorado who wish to sublet their property must seek their landlord’s permission first, even if the rental agreement allows subletting.
+All tenants in Colorado who wish to sublet their property must first seek their landlord’s permission, even if the rental agreement allows subletting.

 The below information must be provided to the landlord before the sublease agreement can be executed.
 This information lets the landlord know the parameters of the sublease, and who you’re planning to have as a subtenant.